Improve productivity while meeting high-quality requirements

 Saving up to two hours per day — per welder

 The ability to control parameters at the weld joint reduces the time operators spend walking to and from the power source to make adjustments.
 This can save an hour or two each day per welding operator for Apex, greatly increasing arc-on time and productivity.
+If there are 10 welders on a job and each welder is saving two hours per day, it translates into 20 hours a day saved.

 Utilizing remote control technology helps keep Apex on time and on budget, while also making the job easier for welding operators, especially on large jobsites where they may have to climb down a ladder or several flights of stairs to access the power source — perhaps a distance of several hundred feet.